Beautiful Wood and Wire Fence Designs and Options

 Wooden Fence with Wire Mesh Infill

-The posts used for wood and wire fence provide the rails and the wire mesh a strong foundation to attach to.
-We recommend setting them in concrete.
+The posts used for wood and wire fence provide the rails and the wire mesh a strong foundation to securely attach to.
+I recommend setting them in concrete in order to keep them nice and plumb.

 The distance between the posts should be 8′ on center or less.
 Check local building codes for depth requirements before setting posts.

-Leave posts taller than the intended height of the fence.
-Cut to height after completing the installation.
+I like to leave the posts taller than the intended height of the fence.
+Then cut them to height after completing the installation of the wire mesh or welded wire panels.

-The open wire design won’t catch the wind either.
-So the stress on the posts of this type of custom wood fence will be minimal.
-Standard posts sizes for wood and wire fence are 4×4, 4×6 and 6×6.
+The open wire design doesn’t catch the wind either.
+So the stress on the posts for this type of custom fence will be minimal.
+Standard posts sizes for wire fence with wood framework are 4×4, 4×6 and 6×6.
 The larger the post, the beefier the fence will look.

 Rails for Wood and Wire Fence

 The rails are the horizontal pieces that connect the posts.
-Wood and wire uses two rails per section.
+Most wood and wire fences use two rails per section.
 A top rail and bottom rail.

 Just like the posts, you have options in regards to the size of the rails.
-2×4 and 2×6 rails are standard sizes.
-Install the rails an inch taller than the height of the wire mesh infill you plan to use.
+2×4 and 2×6 rails are the most commonly used sizes.
+I do suggest when installing the rails that you install them an inch taller than the height of the wire mesh infill you plan to use.

-This will allow some wiggle room when installing the wire.
-However, there are options as to where the rails will connect to the posts.
+This will allow for some wiggle room when installing the wire mesh or panels.
+However, you also have options as to how the rails connect to the posts.

-However, this method is easier when adding wire mesh to the framework.
-Allowing one continuous piece attached to the length of the fence line.
+However, this method is easier when adding the wire mesh to the framework.
+Allowing for one continuous piece attached to the entire length of the fence line.

 The second way is to attached the rails in between the post.
 This takes more precise measuring and cutting of the rails.
-Furthermore, requiring cutting the wire mesh infill to fit between the posts.
+Furthermore, requiring cutting the wire mesh infill to fit between the posts for each section of fence.
 Go for the look you desire.

 Trim Boards

 Trim boards are optional and not required.
-However, they do add a finished look to the fence.
+However, they do add a finished look to a wood and wire mesh fence.
 Adding trim boards sandwiches the wire mesh infill between the rails.
-This adds a clean finished look to the fence.
+This adds a clean finished look.

 Pro Installation Tip

 Install the rails level.
-Do not try to follow grade when installing wood wire fence using welded wire.
+Do not try to follow grade when installing wood wire fence using welded wire fence.
 The perfect squares and rectangles of the wire mesh infill do not adjust to grade changes well.

-Not to mention the look of vertical strands of wire mesh running downhill where they intersect the vertical lines of a plumb post is not appealing.
-Even worse, is when the wire mesh needs cut between posts resulting in triangular spaces next to them.
+Not to mention the look of vertical strands of wire mesh running up or downhill where they intersect the vertical lines of a plumb post is not appealing.
+Even worse, when using a welded wire panel such as a cattle panel for the infill, the wire mesh will have to be cut on an angle between the posts resulting in triangular spaces next to them.

 If a change in grade is necessary, step the sections of the fence at each post.